Compare deskbird vs Kadence

 When comparing total cost, factor in what's often overlooked:

-- Adoption risk: A tool people don't use produces inaccurate data and wastes the investment
+- Adoption risk: a tool people don't use produces inaccurate data and wastes the investment

-- Integration overhead: Manual user management costs IT time at every onboarding and offboarding
+- Integration overhead: manual user management costs IT time at every onboarding and offboarding

-- Reporting gaps: If analytics can't support real estate decisions, you're paying for a booking tool, not a workplace platform
+- Reporting gaps: if analytics can't support real estate decisions, you're paying for a booking tool, not a workplace platform

 deskbird is incredibly easy to use and quick to implement.
 The user interface is clean and intuitive, so our team had no trouble adapting to it.
 Booking desks, checking who’s in the office, and managing our hybrid schedules has become much more organized.
 The setup process was smooth, and the customer support team was responsive and helpful throughout.